 The Economics Department follows the guidelines in the faculty handbook for evaluating candidates for tenure.
-Tenure candidates are evaluated on the basis of teaching, professional activity, and service.
+Tenure candidates are evaluated on the basis of teaching, professional activity and scholarship, and service to the department, the college, and to the community.
 The tenure candidate has some discretion to concentrate in one area over another, but within the boundaries of the mission and needs of the college.
-As a guide, the tenure candidate should consider that tenured faculty members choose among the following weights as a basis for merit scores:

 It is ultimately the responsibility of the tenure candidate to make the case for tenure.
-The candidate should meet with the department chair at least once a year (or more frequently if needed) for advice on course design, pedagogy, and the interpretation of student evaluation data.
+The candidate should meet with the department chair at least once a year (or more frequently if needed) for advice on course design, pedagogy, and the interpretation of student feedback.
 In addition, research goals and progress should be discussed annually.
-Prior to the tenure review, the tenured members of the department will review progress reports from the annual meetings and make a written recommendation to the Faculty Welfare Committee.
+Prior to the tenure review, the tenured members of the department will review progress reports from the annual meetings and make a written recommendation to the Faculty Review Committee.
 The parameters to be evaluated, and the evaluation methods, are discussed below.
-Both the department and Faculty Welfare will consider the evidence presented by the candidate in its entirety.
+Both the department and Faculty Review will consider the evidence presented by the candidate in its entirety.